Skip to main content

 The digital and tech sector is a major engine of growth and jobs in London.
 It accounts for 12 per cent of GVA and 8 per cent of employment.
 It is also a high-value sector offering skilled roles and high-paying jobs.

-Many digital and tech employers have recognised and sought to tackle EDI challenges in their industry.
-Examples of this are included throughout this toolkit, ranging from mentoring schemes and skills bootcamps to diverse recruitment practices.
+Many digital and tech employers have recognised and sought to tackle wide-ranging EDI challenges in their industry.
+Examples of this are included throughout this toolkit, ranging from mentoring schemes and skills boot camps through to diverse recruitment practices.

 However, despite the sector’s significant growth and the wide range of jobs that it offers, there remains a notable lack of diversity among the workforce.